NativeScript/docs-v8/advanced-concepts.md

 :::

 ::: warning Note
-**(Experimental)** Alternatively, to get Intellisense for the native APIs based on the available Android Platform SDK and imported Android Support packages (added by default to your Android project), supply the `--androidTypings` flag with your `tns run | build android` command.
+**(Experimental)** Alternatively, to get Intellisense for the native APIs based on the available Android Platform SDK and imported Android Support packages (added by default to your Android project), supply the `--androidTypings` flag with your `ns run | build android` command.
 The resulting `android.d.ts` file can then be used to provide auto-completion.
 :::

 ::: warning Note